leleviola/rt1_assignment2/README.md

 - ROS (again... obviously)

 # Running instructions
-To run this program, you have, after having satisfied all the prerequisites, to clone the github repository in the src folder of your ros workspace, with git clone https://github.com/leleviola/rt1_assignment2/tree/master
+To run this program, you have, after having satisfied all the prerequisites, to clone the github repository in the src folder of your ros workspace, with:

+git clone https://github.com/leleviola/rt1_assignment2/tree/master

-After that you have to go in your main ros workspace folder, and launch from terminal the command catkin_make
+After that you have to go in your main ros workspace folder, and launch from terminal the command:

+catkin_make

-Then you can go back to the /src folder and launch the program with: roslaunch assignment_2_2023 launcher.launch
+Then you can go back to the /src folder and launch the program with:

+roslaunch assignment_2_2023 launcher.launch

 # Comments
+- I tryied to write a code as simple as possible, with all the essential things, and, at the same time, tryied to make a useful graphic interface, with more than one terminal...
+I really hope you appreciate it :)
+- I remember that if you want to see the last target you can use the command rosservice call /nodeB from terminal.
+- A my idea that I didn't implemented, because I was not sure it would have respected the scope of the assignment, but that I think could be a good thing, is to use node b as a client and node c as the server that elaborates the last goal x and y

 Last commit 08 November 2023